Arushi2798/snRNA_Project/README.md

 # snRNA_Project
-codes used for my thesis project
+This repository contain the codes used for my thesis project

 sample database: GEO WEBSITE<br>
 programming language used is: R<br>